A Look at the Trinity From a Messianic Jewish Perspective

 Reverence for the text prevented the ancient rabbis from ignoring or altering the text.
 Nevertheless, for all their creative solutions to the mystery of this passage, they could not agree on an answer that would satisfy them all.

-Today, however, Jewish thinkers are in danger of simply excising from Scripture and from history clues that the rabbis were hard pressed to explain.
-Such clues point to ideas most Jewish people wish to avoid.
+Today, however, Jewish thinkers are in danger of simply excising clues from Scripture, and from history, that the rabbis were hard pressed to explain.
+These clues point to ideas many Jewish people wish to avoid.

 How many contemporary rabbis will say that some of their interpretations and translations are strongly weighted to help people avoid “unacceptable” beliefs?
 How many would admit that their answers to these complex issues might direct people away from the Bible?